-Graysmith, a Chronicle cartoonist at the time of the murders and not even a reporter, becomes so enraptured by Zodiac that obsession is almost too polite a word.
-Although Toschi too is deeply committed to solving the cases, even he has other work to do, and does it.
+Graysmith, a Chronicle cartoonist at the time of the murders and not even a reporter, becomes so enraptured by “Zodiac” that obsession is almost too polite a word.
+Although Toschi too is deeply committed to solving the cases, he has other work to do, and does it.
 Avery’s situation is altogether more pitiable; after being directly threatened, the flamboyant, arrogant reporter becomes, by turns, easily startled, furtive, and increasingly alcoholic.
 In some terrible way, Paul Avery was Zodiac’s last, unclaimed, victim.

-According to Fincher, one of the cuts the studio insisted upon before release of the 157 minute theatrical cut (his own runs 162) was the elimination of one of its more compelling sequences, available in the so-called Director’s Cut on DVD, in which Toschi and Armstrong rattle off to an off-screen magistrate their reasons for seeking a search-warrant via speaker-phone, and await the answer.
-Since Fincher was emulating in Zodiac, both for his cops and for Graysmith, the slogging labor Woodward and Bernstein go through in All the President’s Men, this mandated omission is doubly irksome.
-And it points, once again, to the real problem facing the serious American filmmaker today: How does one cope with an increasingly impatient and sub-literate audience which, in addition to being unable or unwilling to follow a reasonably complex narrative (if not, indeed, both) is accustomed to, and demands, a thrill-a-minute approach to everything it sees?
+According to Fincher, one of the cuts the studio insisted upon before release of the 157-minute theatrical cut (his own runs 162) was the elimination of one of its more compelling sequences, available in the so-called “Director’s Cut” on DVD and Blu-ray, in which Toschi and Armstrong rattle off to an unseen magistrate their reasons for seeking a search-warrant via speaker-phone, and await the answer.
+Since Fincher was emulating in Zodiac, both for his cops and for Graysmith, the slogging labor Woodward and Bernstein go through in All the President’s Men — the scene echoes the lengthy one in ATPM in which Pakula holds on Robert Redford at his desk as he juggles telephone calls — this mandated omission is doubly irksome.
+And it points, once again, to the real problem facing the serious American filmmaker today: How does one cope with an increasingly impatient and sub-literate audience which, in addition to being unable or unwilling (if not indeed both) to follow a reasonably complex narrative, is accustomed to, and demands, a thrill-a-minute approach to everything it sees?

 Text copyright 2014 by Scott Ross

 I neglected in the above to make mention of two additional aspects of Zodiac that contribute so mightily to its effectiveness: Its look, and its score, both effectively bifurcated.
-The look is the work of the late Harris Savides, the movie’s cinematographer, who gave it two, equally distinctive aspects, of light and of dark: The muted glow of its Northern California exteriors by day and the deeply unsettling blankness of its many night sequences.
-The score is comprised largely through pop songs of the period that serve as guideposts to their times and partly by David Shire’s minimalist chamber accompaniment.
-(That he also memorably scored All the President’s Men is not coincidental.)
+The look is the work of the late Harris Savides, the picture’s cinematographer, who gave it two, equally distinctive aspects, of light and of dark: The muted glow of its Northern California exteriors by day and the deeply unsettling blankness of its many night sequences.
+The score is comprised largely through pop songs of the period that serve as guideposts to their times, and partly by David Shire’s minimalist chamber accompaniment.
+(That he also memorably scored All the President’s Men is surely not coincidental.)
 Shire’s score owes something, no doubt, to Herrmann’s music for Psycho but only in passing; the rest is the nearly unerring genius of a composer who has been utilized far too seldom by American filmmakers but whose scores are, without exception, splendid.
-Fincher’s alternating use of period Top 40 items like “Easy to be Hard,” “Soul Sacrifice,” “Jean” and “Baker Street” place the scenes squarely within their chronology and, occasionally, add more than a frisson of atmosphere: After seeing Zodiac I can virtually guarantee you will never hear “The Hurdy-Gurdy Man” in quite the same way.
+Fincher’s alternating use of period Top 40 items like “Easy to be Hard,” “Soul Sacrifice,” “Jean” and “Baker Street” place the scenes squarely within their chronology and, occasionally, add more than a frisson of atmosphere: After seeing Zodiac I can virtually guarantee you will never hear Donovan’s “Hurdy-Gurdy Man” in quite the same way.